emdupre/nha-ml-nimg/_sources/04-statistical-analysis.md

 but instead performing statistical analysis using methods such as the General Linear Model (GLM).

-In this example, we'll perform a GLM analysis of a dataset provided by the Haxby Lab, in which participants were shown a number different categories of visual images.
+In this example, we'll perform a GLM analysis of a dataset provided by the Haxby Lab, in which participants were shown a number different categories of visual images {cite}`Haxby2001-sr`.

 In this example, we'll focus on within-participant analyses, taking advantage of the large number of stimuli each participant saw.
 In reviewing this material, I'd encourage you to try to change the participant used in this example to see how the results change !